No ((n, k, d < 127)) code can violate the quantum Hamming bound: Preliminaries

-Since the number of linearly independent vectors in a Hilbert space is bounded by the dimension of the space itself, \emph{pure} $[[n,k,d]]$ binary quantum codes obey the quantum Hamming bound:
+Since the number of linearly independent vectors in a Hilbert space is bounded by the dimension of the space itself, \emph{non-degenerate} $((n,K,d))$ binary quantum codes obey the quantum Hamming bound~\cite{Ekert:1996,calderbank}:

-where $e=\lfloor (d-1)/2 \rfloor$ is the highest error weight for which the code can correct all errors.
-On the other hand, distinct correctable errors acting on \emph{impure} code states may map to the same state, i.e., there exist some $i, j$ such that:
+where $t=\lfloor (d-1)/2 \rfloor$ is the highest error weight for which the code can correct all errors.
+The QHB can be derived from a simple combinatorial counting argument: it states that the number of linearly independent (LI) states with no errors ($2^k$) plus the number of LI states with correctable errors ($2^k\sum_{j=1}^{t}\binom{n}{j}3^j$) cannot exceed the total number of LI states in the Hilbert space ($2^n$).

-Since these resultant vectors need not be orthogonal or linearly independent, the number of correctable errors may exceed the bound set by the dimension of the Hilbert space, leaving open the possibility that an impure code may violate the quantum Hamming bound.

-Impure QHB-violating codes could be of great practical importance since they would more efficiently correct errors (achieving the same $k,d$ for a lower $n$ "cost").
-However, conjectures have been put forth stating that no code can violate the QHB \cite{degen, calderbank}, and research on the topic has progressed very little in recent years.
-Most of the results have been negative, reducing the range of $[[n,k,d]]$ values for which codes may exist that would violate the QHB.
+On the other hand, consider a \emph{degenerate} code.
+For such a code, distinct correctable errors may have the same effect on the same state.
+This means that there exist some $i, j$ such that: